 Fencing Biosecure Production Zones and Pest Knockout Grant Program

-The $3.7 million Fencing Biosecure Production Zones and Pest Knockout Grant program is supporting landholders to manage pest animals, pest plants and control grazing pressure, increasing primary production and providing benefits to the local environment, as well as local communities and economies.
+The $3.7 million Fencing Biosecure Production Zones and Pest Knockout Grant program is supporting landholders to manage pest animals, pest plants and improve primary production, providing many benefits to various industries, the local environment, as well as local communities and economies.

 Please note: applications to participate in this program have closed.